 For years, shipbuilders have been seeking a solution to the corrosion of metal joints that occurs over time.
-The vastly different coefficients of thermal expansion between steel and aluminum causes traditionally welded joints to deteriorate.
-Even traditional explosion welded transition joints are subject to oxidization, brittleness, and cracking caused by exposure to seawater.
+The vastly different coefficients of thermal expansion between steel and aluminum cause traditionally welded joints to deteriorate.
+Even traditional explosion-welded transition joints are subject to oxidization, brittleness, and cracking caused by exposure to seawater.

 Triplate®, a bonded construction material manufactured from three homogenously bonded metal layers, has emerged as the leading intermediate material to join aluminum and steel in corrosive environments.
 Its three bonded layers — a steel base, a pure aluminum center, and a corrosion-resistant aluminum layer — form a stronger and much more durable union than traditional bolting and riveting techniques.

 The secret to Triplate’s® superior joint strength properties and corrosion resistance is the vacuum explosion welding process.
-Instead of using atmospheric explosion-welding, which enables the formation of oxide agglomerations on the metals, Triplate® is vacuum-clad.
-The use of a vacuum chamber, and, the consequent preclusion of air, allows for use of less violent explosives.
+Instead of using atmospheric explosion welding, which enables the formation of oxide agglomerations on the metals, Triplate® is vacuum-clad.
+The use of a vacuum chamber, and, the consequent preclusion of air, allows for the use of less violent explosives.
 This process results in a smoother bond between the metals.

 To create this 100% dense, homogenously bonded product, spacers are placed between the metal plates.
 The controlled explosion causes the plates to become super-plastic, which breaks up the oxide atoms on metals’ surfaces.
 Pressure accelerates the top plate down at an ultra-high velocity until it is clad into the bottom plate, and a new atomic bond is formed.